 Another example is the American Ceramic Society, where, over the last ten years, we’ve helped double their total revenue.

 We built and optimized a completely integrated online marketing and publishing system for them which allowed them to increase their paid product inventory.
-Today they are a fully integrated membership marketing system that includes four subscription offers, hundreds of individual products, and a membership product that allows them access all the benefits of being an International Ceramic Artists Network member for $12.97 per month.
+Today they are a fully integrated membership marketing system that includes four subscription offers, hundreds of individual products, and a membership product that allows access to all the benefits of being an International Ceramic Artists Network member for $12.97 per month.

 In the first 30 days using Six Sigma, we increased their system revenue by 50%.
 With over 24 products in total, the Six Sigma framework helped to figure out which creative would provide optimal performance for each of the products.

-The point I’m making with the examples above is that the answer to magazine membership website marketing’s biggest question of how to price, isn’t a single answer.
+The point we’re making with the examples above is that the answer to magazine membership website marketing’s biggest question of how to price, isn’t a single answer.
 It lies at the end of a series of tests that tempts your audience with different offers and copy.

-The exact price is up to your audience to decide, however the principles of contrast pricing, and economic behaviorism should be learned and used as a part of that offer development, and a methodical Six Sigma marketing plan should be deployed to find out what does the best job of increasing revenues and renewals.
+The exact price is up to your audience to decide, however, the principles of contrast pricing, and economic behaviorism should be learned and used as a part of that offer development, and a methodical Six Sigma marketing plan should be deployed to find out what does the best job of increasing revenues and renewals.

 Over the past two decades, we’ve guided more than 300 niche publishers through the process of transforming themselves from legacy print publishers into multiplatform operations that often dominate their industry niche and generate operating margins that surpass those created by their legacy print business.
 Learn more about how we can help you apply these strategies to your publishing business by scheduling a FREE consultation today.